Our Hens, 4 Months to 4 Years Old

 Chicken Coop is Ready for Summer

-Mist systems are in place and in working order, even the old fan has been replaced with an industrial grade high powered oscillating model specifically made for barns.
-Sun screens are all new, and double layered on the east and west side of the coop.
-I dragged out the big drinkers to help keep the water cool, and replaced the covered nest boxes with the open tops.
+Mist systems are in place and in working order, even the old fan has been replaced with an industrial-grade high-powered oscillating model specifically made for barns.
+Sunscreens are all new and double-layered on the east and west sides of the coop.
+I dragged out the big drinkers to help keep the water cool and replaced the covered nest boxes with open tops.
 After a thorough cleaning and fresh shavings, we are ready for summer, bring it on!

 Back to Chicken Keeping Resources HOME PAGE